 Pengo was ported to the Atari 2600, Atari 5200, Atari 8-bit computer line and Sega Game Gear (where it was one of three launch titles for the system in Japan, along with Columns and Super Monaco GP).
 There were also numerous clones, such as Pengi for the BBC Micro and Acorn Electron.
 Capcom's Don't Pull (Donburu), a game which features as part of Wonder 3, is based on Pengo.
 Pengo was also released as part of Sega Ages Memorial Selection Vol.1 for the Sega Saturn.

-Pengo the Penguin was recently found as an unused model in Sonic the Fighters.
+Pengo the Penguin was also found as an unused model in Sonic the Fighters.

 |Sega Retro Average|